 I’m your basic hot mess.
 And yes, I have tried countless medications and diets: AIP, paleo, SIBO, Wahl’s protocol, and plant-based. . .you name it, I’ve tried it.

 Then, I met Rose and Paul.
 They are emotionally generous and amazing Iyengar yoga teachers and just generally badass.
 Their classes not only calmed my body, but my mind.

 With these new resources, came a visceral shift.
 Like a thunderclap.
 I wanted my life to have more meaning.
 A sense of purpose beyond my own needs.
 I left my position as a director of operations and put myself through school to become a certified occupational therapy assistant (COTA) at the age of 37.
-Additionally, I have completed course work in psychology and clinical anatomy and physiology at the graduate level.
-At present, I treat, but do not evaluate, children and adults experiencing conditions such as, autism, sensory processing disorders, anxiety, strokes, joint replacements, Alzheimer’s Disease, Parkinson’s Disease, and cancer.
+Working in a skilled nursing facility, as well as, early intervention with a pediatric agency, I treated children and adults experiencing conditions such as, autism, sensory processing disorders, anxiety, strokes, joint replacements, Alzheimer’s Disease, Parkinson’s Disease, and cancer.

-Guiding people through life changing and sometimes life-ending events is both rewarding and humbling.
+Guiding people through life-changing and sometimes life-ending events is both rewarding and humbling.
 They truly became my role models.
-With each new student or patient, I gain insight into living with emotional, intellectual or physical challenges.
+With each new student or patient, I gained insight into living with emotional, intellectual or physical challenges.

 The information I provide in this site is not intended to be medical advice.
 I am a mere human with hopes that by sharing my experiences and insights you will begin to participate in your life and with others in a more present, calm, and aware manner.

 By being more engaged and aware, you can discover what is right for your body and what it needs to thrive.